ibm-cloud-docs/sell/da-create.md

 As the first step in the onboarding process, you can either add a new product to Partner Center, or you can import an existing product from a private catalog.

-## Before you begin
-{: #before-begin-da}

-Before you can add a deployable architecture in Partner Center, you must complete the following task:

-* Review the steps in [Preparing to onboard deployable architectures](/docs/sell?topic=sell-da-requirements) and complete the onboarding requirements.

 ## Adding a product
 {: #add-new-da}